MCDReforged/MCDReforged/docs/source/plugin_dev/basic.rst

    def on_load(server, old):
        server.logger.info('Hello world!')

-Return to MCDR console, enter ``!!MCDR reload plugin``\ , and you should see the hello world message from your plugin
+Return to MCDR console, enter ``!!MCDR reload plugin``, and you should see the hello world message from your plugin

 .. code-block::

-   [TaskExecutor/INFO] [My Hello World Plugin]: Hello world!
+   [TaskExecutor/INFO] [hello_world]: Hello world!

 Great, you have successfully created your first plugin